danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 In this post I focused on the backend and showed you a way to implement "serverless auth".
 But it's fairly easy to use something like <a href="https://auth0.com/lock" target="_blank" rel="noopener noreferrer">Auth0 Lock</a> and secure the frontend as well.

-This will allow your users to signup/login to your web app and get a token from Auth0.
+This will allow your users to signup/login to (for example) your web app and get a token from Auth0.
 The web app can then use the token to send requests on behalf of the user to a protected API.
 In fact, you can reuse the Lambda Authorizer implementation in this post for that!

 I've implemented this in several Single Page Applications built with <a href="https://reactjs.org/" target="_blank" rel="noopener noreferrer">React</a> and was very happy with the result.
-Let me know if you'd be interested to learn more about this and I might write a follow-up that focuses on the frontend implementation.
+Let me know if you'd be interested to learn more about that and I might write a follow-up that focuses on the frontend implementation.